Jack Cirilo

-Jack Harrison Cirilo Silva (born 26 January 1999) is a Peruvian footballer who plays as a right winger for Peruvian side Tiro Nº 28.
+Jack Harrison Cirilo Silva (born 26 January 1999) is a Peruvian footballer who plays as a right winger for Peruvian side ADA Cajabamba.

 Club career

 Early years

 Cirilo began playing football when he was 6 years old, when his father took him out to play with the kids from his neighborhood.
 His big talent was quickly discovered and he began playing for the local club Unión Huaral.
 After a trial in October 2013, he moved to Alianza Lima the age of 13.

 Alianza Lima

 Cirilo played in the Alianza Lima's youth rank's for several years, before he was promoted to the reserve team where he quickly became an important player and the captain.
 In January 2019, he joined Peruvian Primera División side Ayacucho FC on loan until the end of the year.
 He scored his first official goal in his second appearance for the team.
 However, he only made a total of for appearances and was mostly used for the reserve team, where he became the captain and scored 15 goals in the 2019 season.

 Cirilo returned to Alianza for the 2020 season.